bionetslab/SwitchTFI-validation/README.md

 ## Usage
-All scripts are documented with inline comments explaining the individual steps.
+All main scripts are documented with inline comments explaining the individual steps.
 Functions used in the workflow are documented with docstring comments providing further information.
 To reproduce the results follow the workflow: